raffienficiaud/ansible-django-webapp-deployment-role/README.md

 ------------

 This works only on Ubuntu but can easily be adapted for other platforms.
-Prior to running this role, prepare the packages that needs to be installed on the target machine with the role `ansible-django-webapp-host`.
+Prior to running this role, prepare the packages that needs to be installed on the target machine with the role `raffienficiaud.ansible-django-webapp-prepare-host-role`.

 Role Variables
 --------------